Skip to Content

 Landlords and property managers (notice + control issues)

 Apartment and rental-property bites often raise questions about what property management knew and what they could have done.
 Landlords are not automatically responsible for every dog owned by a tenant.
-However, liability can arise in certain situations, such as when a landlord or manager had notice of a dangerous dog and had the ability to address the risk through lease enforcement, common-area rules, or safety measures.
+However, liability can arise when a landlord or manager had notice of a dangerous dog and had the ability to address the risk through lease enforcement, common-area rules, or safety measures.

 When a bite happens at an apartment complex, it can overlap with broader property-safety concepts.
 Our premises liability practice page explains how control, notice, and preventability are analyzed in unsafe-property cases.